lbryio/lbry.tech/content/contribute/index.md

 Guidelines for bug reports:

 1. **Identify the correct repo**.
 See [ecosystem overview](#ecosystem-overview).
 While it's okay if you get this wrong, it's a big help to us if you get it right.
-2. **Use the GitHub issue search** &mdash; check if the issue has already been reported (or fixed).
+2. **Use the GitHub issue search** — check if the issue has already been reported (or fixed).
 Be sure to include closed tickets in your search.
-3. **Follow the instructions** - When you open an issue inside of GitHub, each repo contains a template for how to create a good bug report.
+3. **Follow the instructions** — When you open an issue inside of GitHub, each repo contains a template for how to create a good bug report.
 Please follow it!

 Well-specified bug reports save developers lots of time and are extremely appreciated, typically with an LBRY credit tip.